 It is important to note that part of this procedure involves a cleanup pass on the face of the bolt.
 This will alter the headspace dimension of the rifle slightly.
-It's impossible to know exactly how much because factory bolts do have some variance.
+With the recent implementation of our new milling center and probing, we can now control this tolerance quite well.

-Because of this, it is best to have this service performed in conjunction with our accurizing service PRIOR to installing a new barrel.
+Because of this, it is encouraged that you have this service performed PRIOR to installing a new barrel.